samirumusa/trivia/backend/README.md

 ```
 `POST '/api/v1/create_search'`

-- Create a new question.
+- Search for a question that match the keywords.
 - Request Arguments: Formdata
 - Returns: An object with four keys, `success`, `message`,`questions`, `total_questions`